Creating Mementoes and Memories at the RCH

 Memory making Appendix2 Casting stone

 Casting is ideal for baby’s hands and feet.
-Foot casts are not recommended in children over 24 months as this can look destressing.
-We recommend hands or family hand casts in these situations for older children.
+Foot casts are not recommended in children over 24 months as, we recommend hands or family hand casts in older children.

 For the mould: Please NOTE the process of mixing to setting time is only about 1 minute.
 Therefore, you need to mix the Alginate at the bedside for one limb at a time.